atlas-runtime/atlas-guides/setup_atlas.md

 Atlas is a system for identifying and offloading bottlenecked/critical JavaScript code with trusted execution in mind.
 Atlas is based on two main components:
-* atlas-client
+* **atlas-client**
-    Modified QuickJS engine with enhanced with networking, cryptography and other components
+    The orchistrating component written in JavaScript and is responsible for offloading execution requests.
+It also includes a modified QuickJS engine enhanced with networking, cryptography and other components
-* atlas-worker
+* **atlas-worker**
     Modified QuickJS engine packed with an Intel SGX enclave enhanced with various security attributes
 ### High level overview of Atlas